 Regain Erectile Potency

-An article detailing our initial experience with this procedure has now been published in the leading urology journal “European Urology”.
-Click the title to read the abstract: End-to-side Somatic-to-autonomic Nerve Grafting to Restore Erectile Function and Improve Quality of Life After Radical Prostatectomy
+An article detailing our initial experience with this procedure has been published in the leading urology journal “European Urology”.
+Click the title below to read the full abstract.

 Sural Nerve Grafting for Post Prostatectomy Erectile Dysfunction

 Erectile Dysfunction or impotence is a common side effect following treatments for prostate cancer.
 Up to 70% of men who undergo radical prostatectomy suffer from erectile dysfunction.
 With around 9,000 radical prostatectomies done in Australia each year approximately 6500 of these men will experience erectile dysfunction despite penile rehabilitation.

 This is due to damage to the nerves that pass around and through the prostate to the penis that are responsible for erections.
 Nerve-sparing surgical techniques have been shown to have only modest benefits.
 Medications and injections can been ineffective and poorly tolerated.

 Dr David Dangerfield and Professor Christopher Coombs have spent four years refining a new, minimally invasive technique for restoring erections in men treated for prostate cancer.
 Over 80 men have been treated and recovered with a success rate, in terms of functional intercourse, of over 70%.